juicedata/juicefs/docs/en/getting-started/README.md

 slug: /quick_start_guide
 ---

-# JuiceFS Quick Start Guide for Standalone Mode
+# Quick Start Guide for Standalone Mode

 The JuiceFS file system is driven by both ["Object Storage"](../reference/how_to_setup_object_storage.md) and ["Database"](../reference/how_to_setup_metadata_engine.md).
 In addition to object storage, it also supports to use local disk, WebDAV and HDFS, etc., as underlying storage.
 Therefore, you can create a standalone file system using local disks and SQLite database to get a quick overview of how JuiceFS works.